-DS Conditions 2.11, 2.12 and 2.13 set out annual reporting requirements related to the implementation of conditions in the DS.
+DS Conditions 2.11, 2.12, and 2.13 set out annual reporting requirements related to the implementation of conditions in the DS.
 Condition 2.14 sets out information sharing requirements related to the annual reports.
 Reporting will commence when BW Gold begins to implement the conditions set out in the DS.
-Requirements in DS Conditions 2.11 - 2.14 are presented below.
+Requirements in DS Conditions 2.11 - 2.14 are presented below and BW Gold is committed to meeting these reporting requirements, consultations, and timelines.